 The boy’s nose almost touches the ground.
 Zuko has seen dozens, hundreds, of men knelt like this in front of the Fire Lord.
 Zuko has knelt like this, too.

 The boy’s eyes are focussed on the hems of Zuko’s robes.
-His flick up, as though checking that Zuko is talking to him, before settling back on Zuko’s robe.
+His eyes flick up, as though checking that Zuko is talking to him, before settling back on Zuko’s robe.
 “Ako, My Lord.”

 “Ako,” Zuko says, “are you alright?”